PauloVanHuffel/google_ctf_2019_beginner_quest/Cookie_World_Order/README.md

 - Livestreams
 - Camera Controls

-The first 2 do nothing the last one gives the message:<br />
+The first 2 do nothing, the last one gives the message:<br />
 Requests only accepted from 127.0.0.1

 Here I got stuck.
 I did not know for sure there was a flag to find here but it did seem like there was something here.